Saint Vincent and the Grenadines entry requirements for Ghana passport holders

 Must be valid for the duration of your stay

-Your Ghanaian passport needs to be valid only for the period you plan to stay in Saint Vincent and the Grenadines.
-Airlines may ask for at least 6 months validity — check with your carrier before flying.Required
+Your passport needs to be valid for the entire time you plan to stay in Saint Vincent and the Grenadines.
+No minimum validity beyond your departure date is required by immigration, but airlines sometimes enforce a 6-month rule — check with your carrier.Required

 Return or onward ticket